SherwinRF/Doctor_Chatbot/README.md

-**UPDATE: Check out the Working Demo of Doctor Chatbot Project: https://doctor-chatbot-project.herokuapp.com/.
-Please note that this version (v2) is re-built using React, Flask & deployed on Heroku!**
+## UPDATE: Check out the WORKING DEMO of Doctor Chatbot Project: https://doctor-chatbot-project.herokuapp.com/.
+Please note that this version (v2) is re-built using React, Flask & deployed on Heroku!

 About Doctor Chatbot
 ===